 Nestled at the foothills of the Spring Mountains, Red Rock Canyon National Conservation Area also known as Red Rock Canyon is home some of the most scenic hikes near Las Vegas.

-Some of the best Red Rock Canyon hikes meander through dramatic canyons, orange cliffs, and give you some of the best views of the Las Vegas Valley thanks to its location to the west of Sin City.
+Some of the best hikes in Red Rock Canyon meander through dramatic canyons, orange cliffs, and give you some of the best views of the Las Vegas Valley thanks to its location to the west of Sin City.

 Red Rock Canyon is also one of the best spots for taking photos near Las Vegas, so bring your camera!